ammein/custom-code-editor-a3/README.md

 # Changelog
 ### 2.0.1
 - Update tests better according to current webpack solution.
-- Update move ace production directories using `self.apos.rootDir`.
+- Update README for better documentation on how to add more methods.

 ### 2.0.0
 - Update packages & README.md (Thanks to @BoDonkey - https://github.com/BoDonkey)